RunningBaldMan/Age_and_Endurance/README.md

 Distance-based comparisons within ultra marathon events A personal comparison of my own age relative to average marathon and ultra marathon participants during the selected years

+# Conclusion

+In closing, I was suprised that the marathon had the older average partipation age, and that I would have been above the average age of ultra marathoners.
+The USA fell about where I imagened it would when comparing ages by country.
+And finally, when comparing the total percentage of participants by age bracket for each distance I was suprised that from ages 70+ the marathon took home the gold.
+More research into the 90+ age bracket is need.

 ## How to Use
 1. Clone this repository.